 Learners who benefit most from placement at Jan Kriel School are learners who, despite adequate cognitive abilities as to comprehension, reasoning, abstract thinking, verbal expression and retention, experience barriers to development and learning.

 These specific barriers to learning may manifest / include the following significant impediments:

 Language development (comprehension and / or verbal expression, reading, spelling and / or written language)

 Inability to maintain concentration and to complete tasks due to a short attention span and / or hyperactivity

 Specific learning needs that could not be addressed adequately in mainstream education

-At Jan Kriel School tuition is offered from pre-school up to grade 12 according to the National Curriculum.
+At Jan Kriel School tuition is offered from Grade R to Grade 12 according to the National Curriculum.
 Individual learning programmes as well as smaller class groups are conducive to our team approach and remedial outlook.